The oldest city in America · live, right now

-Every free live cam from St. Augustine on one wall — the coquina lanes of the historic district, the Bridge of Lions over Matanzas Bay, the lighthouse, and the beaches at Vilano.
-The feed mends itself, so the views stay live around the clock.
+Every free public camera in St. Augustine, gathered on one page — the coquina lanes of the historic district, the Bridge of Lions over Matanzas Bay, the lighthouse, the inlet at Vilano, and the surf at the pier.
+A camera that goes dark is hidden instead of shown as a dead frame, so everything here is a working view.

-WatchStAugustine streams every free public live camera of St. Augustine, Florida in one place.
+WatchStAugustine gathers every free public live camera of St. Augustine, Florida into one place and shows the ones that are working right now.
 The wall below covers the historic district, the Bridge of Lions, the lighthouse and bayfront, Vilano Beach, and the St. Augustine Beach surf — grouped by area and running 24/7.
-Cameras are provided by St. Augustine Live and Surf Station, and the feed mends itself when a stream restarts.
+Cameras are provided by St. Augustine Live and Surf Station, and the feed repairs itself when a stream restarts.

 Explore by place